How Glory Holes Became The Symbol Of COVID-19 Sex

 Yep.
 A glory hole.

-Even YouPorn, a porn website, has pledged $100,000 to the Canadian government to install glory holes across the country to provide people with safer sex options in the COVID-era — although we're not sure that Canada actually took them up on their generous offer.
+Even YouPorn, a porn website, has pledged $100,000 to the Canadian government to install glory holes across the country to provide people with safer sex options in the COVID-era.
+(No word on whether the offer has been taken up.)

 According to Urban Dictionary, a glory hole is "a hole made in a thin wall or other type of partition where someone can insert their penis for sexual stimulation by an anonymous person on the other side."
 Those without penises can enjoy glory holes — anyone can — as they can be used for peeping, putting your fingers through, and pretty much anything else you're capable of doing through a hole in the wall.